As of February 2023, CNN had 80 million television households as subscribers in the US.[11] According to

 Globally, CNN programming has aired through

-CNN International, seen by viewers in over 212 countries and territories;[18] since May 2019, however, the US domestic version has absorbed international news coverage in order to reduce programming costs.
-The American version, sometimes referred to as CNN (US), is also available in Canada, some islands of the Caribbean and in Japan, where it was first broadcast on
+CNN International, seen by viewers in over 212 countries and territories.[16]
+Since May 2019, however, the US domestic version has absorbed international news coverage in order to reduce programming costs.
+The American version, sometimes referred to as CNN (US), is also available in Canada, and some islands in the Caribbean.
+CNN also licenses its brand and content to other channels, such as

-CNNj in 2003, with simultaneous translation in Japanese.[19]
+CNNj which started in 2003, with simultaneous translation in Japanese.[17]

 The Cable News Network launched at 5:00 p.m.